GPS Devices Use: 100 E. Northwestern Ave., Philadelphia, PA 19118

 Walk to 30th Street Station.
 Take Chestnut Hill West Line Train towards Chestnut Hill West (31 mins, 10 stops).
 Walk to Germantown Avenue & Bethlehem Pike (1 minute).
 Wait for "L" bus toward Plymouth Meeting or Plymouth Meeting Mall.
 Bus MUST say "Plymouth Meeting" or it won't pass close enough to the Arboretum.
 Ask to get off at the Germantown Avenue & Northwestern Avenue stop.
 Walk down Northwestern Avenue for .5 miles past Chestnut Hill College and the apartment complex until you come to the black wrought-iron gate of the Arboretum.

 Get on the Schuylkill River Trail anywhere along the river.
-(If the train is blocking your way the Walnut Street Bridge has a ramp down to the trail.)
 Follow the trail along Kelly Drive untill you reach Ridge Avenue.
 Cross the street and go left along Ridge Avenue.
 The street crosses over a small bridge that goes over the Wissahickon Creek (a waterfall will be on your right).
 Take your first right onto the bike trail directly after the bridge.
 This is the beginning on the Wissahickon Trail/Forbidden Drive.
 Follow this trail to Northwestern Avenue (about 7.5 miles) Turn right up Northwestern Avenue (you will see Northwestern Horse Stables on your right).
-Cross over Germantown Avenue and continue on Northwestern Avenue for another .5 miles.
+Cross over Germantown Avenue and continue on Northwestern Avenue for another 0.5 miles.
 The entrance will be on your right.
 Bike racks are located next to the parking lot.
 Bikes are not permitted on any trails in the Arboretum.
 The entire ride is about 12 miles and will take approximately 50 minutes.

 Please note: Mountain Bikers need a permit to take the offroad trails in the park.
 This does not include Forbidden Drive.
 Please click here for permit information.